ema-marconato/ml_lab/README.md

 # Machine Learning for CS and AIS
-Official repository for the lab sessions of the course of Machine Learning (Acc. year 2023/2024), taught by Prof. Andrea Passerini (University of Trento).
+Official repository for the lab sessions of the course of Machine Learning (Ac. year 2023/2024), taught by Prof. Andrea Passerini (University of Trento).

 ## Getting started